btarg/requiem-vault/GM/First Session/Library/Second Library Room.md

 >>>>>[!question]- Push through the illusion
 >>>>>Trusting your senses, you step forward into the shimmering wall of the hallway.
 >>>>>>[!success]
 >>>>>>The illusion shatters around you like black glass, the sound echoing only in your mind.
 For a brief moment, you are back in the main hall of the Great Library, the familiar space a welcome sight.
 Then, with a deafening slam, the doors to the wellspring room swing shut behind you, and a faint, metallic laugh echoes in your thoughts.
-You are still trapped.
+Jolted from some kind of trance by the sound, you realise that you are still trapped with the others.
+However, you feel confident that you might see through any further psychological tricks. *You gain a +5 to all Will Saves until you leave.*

 You notice there are exactly *(four/party count)* books laid out on the tables, each seemingly waiting for a specific reader.